awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

   In the confirmation response, a user utterance might provide slot updates\.
 For example, the user might say "yes, change size to medium\."
 In this case, the subsequent Lambda event has the updated slot value, `PizzaSize` set to `medium`\.
 Amazon Lex sets the `confirmationStatus` to `None`, because the user modified some slot data, requiring the Lambda function to perform user data validation\.

++ **alternativeIntents** – If you enable confidence scores, Amazon Lex returns up to four alternative intents\.
+Each intent includes a score that indicates the level of confidence that Amazon Lex has that the intent is the correct intent based on the user's utterance\.

+  The contents of the alternative intents is the same as the contents of the `currentIntent` field\.
+For more information, see [Using Confidence Scores](confidence-scores.md)\.

 + **bot** – Information about the bot that processed the request\.